JoshBurke/Shutterfly-Album-Downloader/README.md

 - `--output-dir` or `-o`: Output directory for downloaded photos (default: shutterfly_photos)
 - `--rate-limit` or `-r`: Rate limit delay between requests in seconds (default: 1.0)
 - `--count-only` or `-c`: Only count albums and photos without downloading
+- `--compare`: Compare local downloads with server data to identify missing or incomplete albums
+- `--album` or `-a`: Download a single album by name
+- `--fix-incomplete`: Redownload all albums that have missing photos (overwrites existing files)

 Examples:
 ```bash